israel-dryer/ttkbootstrap/docs/widgets/calendar.rst

     This is a **style guide** for using ttkbootstrap styles.
 This guide will show you how to **apply visual styles** to change the look and feel of the widget.
-For more information on how to use the widget and what options are available, consult the :ref:`reference section on widgets <reference:dateentry>`.
+For more information on how to use the widget and what options are available, consult the :ref:`reference section on widgets <reference:calendar>`.

 Overview
 ========